dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 1. **Set Up Conditional Logic**
    - Start with your trigger (manual, automated, etc.)
-   - Add a condition to check if a file exists in the input

 2. **Create the Empty PDF Variable**
    - Add a string variable named "EmptyPDFContent"